-The container traffic handling at all Indian gateway ports has grown at a CAGR of 9.84% during last ten years period, with numbers going up from 4.51 million TEUs in 2004-05 to 11.53 million TEUs in 2014-15 despite global slowdown prevailing from 2008.
+The container traffic handling at all Indian gateway ports has grown at a CAGR of 6.84% during last ten years period, with numbers going up from 7.58 million TEUs in 2007-08 to 14.69 million TEUs in 2017-18.
 With the anticipated growth rate of external trade to be faster than GDP growth, better trends are expected to usher in future.
 Similarly, the possibilities of growth in container traffic in the Domestic sector are immense with continued strong trends in growth of manufacturing based GDP and impending need of the industry for "value added" services.
 Logistics parks, large cargo hubs will be the requirement of the industry in very near future, as large retail chains generate the demand for professionally managed cargo delivery systems.

 Keeping in tune with the developments, CONCOR has already adopted suitable strategies for growth in the highly competitive external business environment emerging after almost a decade of opening up of Rail sector for container train operations in 2006.
 As one of the 17 licensed CTOs (Container Train Operators) in the field, Company is already focused on providing total logistics and transport solutions to its customers by holding on to its basic strengths and expanding its presence in all the segments of the transport value chain in Exim as well as Domestic business segments.
 Continuous attempts have been made in the recent past and still the further possibilities are being explored for strategic alliances, both for optimal utilization of infrastructure as well as expansion into other segments of the value chain.
 The emergence of CONCOR as a group of 16 companies (comprising of CONCOR, four subsidiaries & eleven Joint Venture companies) is a testimony to this.
 There is a strong likelihood of the group size going up.